I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-Rage-PopUps/README.md

 # Rage-PopUps

-A script I put together to torment Call Center Scammers but can be used on your friends as well.. or Foes.
+A script I put together to torment Call Center Scammers but can be used on your friends as well...or Foes.

 ## Description

-This program will open a series of pop up boxes with insults in a loop that repeats as many times as you set it to.
+This program will open a series of pop-up boxes with insults in a loop that repeats as many times as you set it to.
 There is a section in the Rage-PopUps.ps1 file where you insert your own insults or use the ones provided.

 ## Getting Started